Federal Emergency Management Agency, Emergency Preparedness and Response Directorate, Department of Homeland Security.

-This is a notice of the Presidential declaration of a major disaster for the State of New Jersey (FEMA-4039-DR), dated October 14, 2011, and related determinations.
+This is a notice of the Presidential declaration of a major disaster for the State of New Jersey (FEMA-1563—DR), dated October 1, 2004, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, under Executive Order 12148, as amended, William L. Vogel, of FEMA is appointed to act as the Federal Coordinating Officer for this major disaster.
+The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Under Secretary for Emergency Preparedness and Response, Department of Homeland Security, under Executive Order 12148, as amended, Peter J. Martinasco, of FEMA is appointed to act as the Federal Coordinating Officer for this declared disaster.

-The following areas of the State of New Jersey have been designated as adversely affected by this major disaster:
+I do hereby determine the following areas of the State of New Jersey to have been affected adversely by this declared major disaster:

-Hunterdon, Mercer, Passaic, Sussex, and Warren Counties for Public Assistance.
+Mercer, Sussex, and Warren Counties for Public Assistance.